w3c/wai-website/pages/about/groups/task-forces/low-vision-a11y-tf.md

 You can contribute to the work without being a member of the task force.

-If you’re aware of an issue with any of the published low vision accessibility resources, email [public-low-vision-a11y-tf@w3.org](mailto:public-low-vision-a11y-tf@w3.org) (<strong>Note:</strong> This email will go to a publicly archived mailing list).
+If you’re aware of an issue with any of the published low vision accessibility resources, email [public-low-vision-a11y-tf@w3.org](mailto:public-low-vision-a11y-tf@w3.org) (**Note:** This email will go to a publicly archived mailing list).

 ### Become a participant in the task force